-Upon consummation of the Business Combination, our Corporate Governance and Nominating Committee will consist of Ms. Edmonds, Dr. Liu and Mr. Yaffe, with Mr. Yaffe serving as the chairman of the Corporate Governance and Nominating Committee.
+Upon consummation of the Business Combination, our Corporate Governance and Nominating Committee will consist of [•], [•] and [•], with [•] serving as the chairman of the Corporate Governance and Nominating Committee.
 We anticipate that each of the members of our Corporate Governance and Nominating Committee will be independent under the applicable Nasdaq listing standards.
-Prior to the Meeting, our board of directors will adopt a written charter for the Corporate Governance and Nominating Committee, which will be available on our corporate website at www.plbygroup.com upon the completion of the Business Combination.
-The information on our website is not part of this prospectus.
+Prior to the special meeting, our board of directors will adopt a written charter for the Corporate Governance and Nominating Committee, which will be available on our corporate website at [•] upon the completion of the Business Combination.
+The information on our website is not part of this proxy statement.